Ethan05302/Intelligent-PDF-Summarizer/README.md

 # Intelligent PDF Summarizer

 This project is an Azure Durable Functions-based application that summarizes PDF documents using OpenAI's GPT language model.
-The system extracts text content from uploaded PDFs and returns concise summaries through an orchestrated function flow.
+The system extracts text content from uploaded PDFs and returns summaries through an  function flow.

 ## Features